tarunprabhu/kitsune/kitsune/docs/WritingTapirTargetPlugin.md

 installed.
 If you have built Kitsune from source, you may also replace `/path/to/prefix` with the path to the top-level build directory.

-Here, we have used `kit++` i.e. Kitsune's C++ frontend to compile the plugin.
+We have used `kit++` i.e. Kitsune's C++ frontend to compile the plugin.
 This is **_not_** strictly necessary.
-You could also use `clang++` from the Kitsune installation, or the C++ compiler that was used to build Kitsune itself, as long as that compiler is either GCC or Clang.
-This is because when handling the `LLVM_ENABLE_RTTI`, we assume that the compiler is either GCC or Clang.
+You could also use `clang++` from the Kitsune installation, or the C++ compiler that was used to build Kitsune itself.
+Note that when determining the RTTI option to add (by examining `LLVM_ENABLE_RTTI`), we assume that the compiler is either GCC or Clang.
-Using a different compiler here may work, but this has not been tested and is not recommended.
+Using a different compiler here may work, but this has not been tested.

 In the configuration command above, we have also provided two paths to `CMAKE_PREFIX_PATH`.
 These are paths to directories containing